Skip to content

 Through setting targets we are more easily able to track how each region is progressing towards meeting housing targets and therefore also more easily able to respond when trending off track.

-• The regional plan forward program adopts a coordinated approach that aims to improve policy alignment and better respond to region-specific challenges and opportunities by integrating the State’s infrastructure priorities, industry policies and statutory regional plans.
+• The regional plan forward program adopts a coordinated approach which aims to improve policy alignment and better respond to region-specific challenges and opportunities by integrating the State’s infrastructure priorities, industry policies and statutory regional plans.

 The approach seeks to coordinate regional and infrastructure planning by working across the State Government to produce a combined evidence base and undertake an integrated and more efficient stakeholder engagement approach.